 Hopefully, you have enough insurance coverage to pay off your mortgage.
 If not (or until insurance pays it off) you are still responsible to pay the mortgage on the destroyed or damaged home.

 It’s important to call the company to which you make mortgage payments right away after a disaster.
 Ask for a forbearance plan.
 These plans can pause payments without late fees or penalties for up to 12 months.

 FHA 203(h) lenders

 Not every FHA lender offers 203(h) loans.
 In fact, very few do.
-To make your search easier, below is a non-comprehensive list of 203(h) lenders.

 This list isn’t an endorsement of any company.
 Do your due diligence to make sure the company is reputable and is offering you a good value.
 Also check that they are licensed in the state where you plan to buy a new home or rebuild the damaged home.
 You can check a company’s license status on the NMLS Consumer Access website.

 - GMFS Mortgage